mysterious-coding/base_entranced/README.md

 You can now challenge and accept captain duels using the basejka `/engage_duel` command/bind (assuming server has `/g_privateDuel 1` enabled).
 Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, and no force powers, and turrets are automatically destroyed.

 ####`/forceclass` and `/unforceclass`
-You can force someone to a certain class for 60 seconds with the rcon command `/forceclass [name/id] [class]`.
-For example, `/forceclass pad j` will force Padawan to jedi for 60 seconds.
-Use `/unforceclass pad` to remove this restriction.
-This can also be called as a special team-only vote with `/callteamvote forceclass [name/id] [class]` and `/callteamvote unforceclass [name/id]`.
-Vote on these teamvotes with `/teamvote yes` and `/teamvote no`.
+Teams can call special, team-only votes to force a teammate to a certain class for 60 seconds.
+Use the command `/callteamvote`.
+For example, `/callteamvote forceclass pad j` will force Padawan to play jedi for 60 seconds.
+Use `/callteamvote unforceclass pad` to undo this restriction.
+Use `/teamvote yes` and `/teamvote no` to vote on these special teamvotes.
+These commands can also be executed with rcon directly.

 ####Public server / Pug server modes
 Use `/callvote pug` to exec serverside `pug.cfg` or `/callvote pub` to exec serverside `pub.cfg` (server admin must obviously create and configure these cfg files).
 Allow vote with `/g_allow_vote_pug` and `/g_allow_vote_pub`